-so we recover the standard physical state conditions.
+The standard physical state conditions are thus retrieved.

-We see that the operator formalism provide a natural framework to analyze many of the qualitative and quantitative questions in String Theory.
-From a geometrical point of view, the computation of string amplitudes is related to the construction of measure on ${\cal M}_{g,n}$ satisfying the Belavin-Knizhnik condition.
-In the operator formalism we can compute these measures using the same techniques as in CFT on the plane.
-All the geometrical information is coded into the Bogoliubov transformation relating the standard vacuum $|0\rangle$ to the state $|\phi\rangle_{P}$ associted to $P\in{\cal P}(g,n)$.
-This formalism can also be extended to the supersymmetric case with similar results.
-We will not discuss this extension in detail.
-The interested reader can find the details in \cite{LAG-Gomez-Nelson-Sierra-Vafa}.
+We have seen how the operator formalism provides a natural framework to analyze many qualitative and quantitative questions in string theory.
+From a geometrical point of view, the computation of string amplitudes is related to the construction of measure on~${\cal M}_{g,n}$ satisfying the Belavin-Knizhnik condition~\eqref{B-K}.
+This measure can be computed in the operator formalism using the same techniques as in a CFT on the plane.
+All the geometrical information is encoded into the Bogoliubov transformation relating the standard vacuum~$|0\rangle$ to the state~$|\phi\rangle_{P}$ associated with~$P\in{\cal P}(g,n)$.
+Although the operator formalism can also be extended to the supersymmetric case, we will not discuss the details here.
+The interested reader can find then in ref.~\cite{LAG-Gomez-Nelson-Sierra-Vafa}.

-\section{String Theory II.
-Fermionic Strings}
+\section{String theory II.
+Fermionic strings}

-We now begin a brief study of fermionic strings.
-The aim is to show how in a supersymmetric theory, many of the undesirable features of the bosonic string are eliminated.
-We will also emphasize how some simple consistency conditions (absence of global anomalies on the world-sheet) provide strong constraints on the spectrum of the theory.
-It is quite remarkable that once the modular anomalies (global diffeomorphism anomalies) on the world-sheet are cancelled, and after we make the theory invariant under the mapping class group (see previous chapter), all space-time anomalies also cancel \cite{Schellekens-Warner}.
-At the end of this chapter we will discuss some special properties of superstring theory: finite temperature behavior, and a brief status report on finiteness of string perturbation theory.
-A brief introduction to string black holes (covered in more detail in Polyakov's lectures) will appear in the next chapter.
+We now begin our brief study of fermionic strings with the aim of showing how many of the undesirable features of the bosonic string are eliminated in a supersymmetric theory.
+We will also emphasize how some simple consistency conditions, such as absence of global anomalies on the world-sheet, impose strong constraints on the spectrum of the theory.
+It is quite remarkable that once the modular anomalies (i.e. global diffeomorphism anomalies) on the world-sheet are cancelled, and after we make the theory invariant under the mapping class group (see sec.~\ref{sec:operator_formalism}), all space-time anomalies also cancel~\cite{Schellekens-Warner}.
+At the end of the present section we also discuss some special features of superstring theory, such as their finite temperature behavior, and offer a brief status report on finiteness of string perturbation theory.
+A brief introduction to string black holes (covered in more detail in A.~Polyakov's lectures~\cite{Polyakov92}) is deferred to the next section.